 In our experience, reputable independent designers and contractors have little-to-no understanding of how to control an ADU budget with their design choices.
 As a result, the Cottage Design Studio has worked with a number of homeowners that started their ADU journey by hiring a reputable independent architect, only to come to us for help learning that their ADU design is way out of budget...after paying the full architect's fee and permitting cost of tens of thousands of dollars.

-At Cottage, we have a team dedicated to GC partnerships and a proprietary data set of project cost estimates and actual project costs that unlocks our ability to transparently share pricing information to homeowners up front.
+At Cottage, we have a team dedicated to GC partnerships and a proprietary data set of project cost estimates and actual project costs that unlocks our ability to transparently share calculations for the cost of building a new unit to homeowners up front.
 Using this data, the Cottage team is also able to ensure that design features(s) we propose for your ADU are within your budget.

 A designer using real-time cost data is better equipped to meet your budget and expectations.
 On the flip side, most architects and designers are left to guess at the cost implications of their designs without any feedback, regardless of how many ADUs they have designed to date.